xaviervia/tessellation/README.md

 ## Gotchas and easter eggs

+Even with a reasonable architecture, nondeterministic operations are hard.
+The best we can hope for––at least for now––is to have an architecture that makes it easy to find and solve the issues arising from them.

-The application has two bugs that were left there to demonstrate the kind of quirks that can emerge out of this architecture, and I will discuss here possible solutions.
+The application has two bugs that were left there to demonstrate the kind of quirks that can emerge in this type of application, and ways to fix them within the approach of the architecture.
+Hopefully they will serve as a source of inspiration for how to fix analogous bugs in functional-reactive applications.

 ### “Reseed then undo” bug